jpedro/jpedro.github.io/self-hosting.md

 In java one can check if there's a `pom.xml` or a `build.gradle`.
 For go that would be a `go.mod`.

-That would tell the script which base docker image should use, copy the repo files into it, install dependencies, run tests in the staged build container, copy the relevant built files into the final stage and deploy that via a rendered kubernetes templates or configure a helm chart.
+That would inform the script which base docker image should use, copy the repo files into it, install dependencies, run tests in the staged build container, copy the relevant built files into the final stage and deploy that via a rendered kubernetes templates or configure the values for some helm chart.

 ### Explicit

-If you don't need the latest and greatest default runtime configuration, you can use a deployment file to explicitly tell the script what to do.
+If you don't need the latest and greatest default configuration, you can tell the script what to do.
 This could look like:

 ```yaml
 test: